blaisephilip/bedrock-bulktest/README.md

 ## Prerequisites

-The recommended toolchain to view the repository's content: [doc/environment.md](doc/environment.md)
+The recommended, tested toolchain to use the repository's content: [doc/environment.md](doc/environment.md)
+Please set up the accounts and tools before proceeding.

 ## Application